DevMountain/ecommerce-part-two/README.md

 **Breakpoint**: You should now be able to see all of the products on the front-end.

-Once you've finished the front-end, take some time to style your app and make it user-friendly.
+Once you have finished the front-end, take some time to style your app and make it user-friendly.
 Tomorrow you will finish the app by adding a a cart to the user, allow them to check out, and keep track of their current and past orders.